Azure/SQL-Connectivity-Checker/README.md

 ```
 5. Examine the output for any issues detected, and recommended steps to resolve the issue.

-## How to run this from machines whithout Internet access
+## How to run this from machines without Internet access

-**In order to run it from machines without Internet access you need to:**
+**To run it from machines without Internet access you need to:**

 1. From a machine with Internet access
     - Navigate to https://github.com/Azure/SQL-Connectivity-Checker